semaphore-protocol/semaphore/packages/cli-template-monorepo-ethers/README.md

 2. Update your `.env` file with your new contract address, the group id and the semaphore contract address.

-3. Copy your contract artifacts from `apps/contracts/build/contracts/contracts` folder to `apps/web-app/contract-artifacts` folders manually.
-Or run `yarn copy:contract-artifacts` in the project root to do it automatically.
+3. Copy your contract artifacts from `apps/contracts/artifacts/contracts/` folder to `apps/web-app/contract-artifacts` folder manually.

 > **Note**
 > Check the Semaphore contract addresses [here](https://docs.semaphore.pse.dev/deployed-contracts).